-Few laboratory tests are valuable in the diagnostic spectrum, as markers like CA-125 (cancer antigen), CCR1/mRNA and MCP1 (certain transcription factors modulated in endometriosis) all have very low specificity and sensitivity thus far.
-Imaging tests (MRI, ultrasound, CT scan) may be more specific and helpful (particularly in the surgical planning stage), but it is very difficult if not impossible to confirm or exclude a diagnosis of endometriosis based on symptoms and tests alone.
-Certainly, though some prefer ‘medical diagnosis’ through use of hormonal treatments, this is far from accurate as well.
+Few if any laboratory tests are valuable in the endometriosis diagnostic spectrum in general, as markers e.g. CA-125 have very low specificity and sensitivity to date.
+Imaging tests (MRI, ultrasound, CT scan) can be more specific and helpful (particularly in the surgical planning stage), but it is very difficult if not impossible to confirm or exclude a diagnosis of endometriosis based on symptoms and tests alone.
+Likewise, though some may opt for a ‘diagnosis’ through application of hormonal therapy, such approach is far from accurate.
 True confirmation can only be obtained through surgical biopsy.
 Therefore, suspected extrapelvic disease should never be dismissed out of hand.

 Sciatic endometriosis is generally treated the same way as pelvic disease: preferably gold-standard surgical eradication (excision).
 When not possible, a course of medical therapy may suppress symptoms until such time as the patient can receive proper surgical intervention with a skilled, minimally invasive pelvic surgeon who has vast experience in highly complex cases of endometriosis.
 Physical therapy with a skilled PT specializing in endometriosis and CPP can also be very helpful.

-If you or someone you love suffers (or thinks they may be suffering) from endometriosis, we’d be honored to lend our expertise and free opinion.
-Please visit us here to learn more about the CEC’s services.
+If you or someone you love suffers (or thinks they may be suffering) from endometriosis, we’d be honored to lend our expertise.
+Please click here and here to learn more about the CEC’s services.